seandavi/HarvardExtremeComputing/README.md

 In this lecture, we will discuss [the RF-ACE algorithm](https://code.google.com/p/rf-ace/) and show example data output from applying this approach to our TCGA GBM data.

-## Lab 4

-In this lab, we will be setting up and running the large-scale RF-ACE analysis.
-At this point, students

 ## Background materials